Rent & Utility Assistance0

 Fourth Step (if applicable): Receive Funding

-If you meet with a case manager and funding is identified for you, CCH will draft the necessary legal documents and issue payments directly to your landlord and/or utility companies.
+If you meet with a case manager and funding is identified for you, Turning Points will draft the necessary legal documents and issue payments directly to your landlord and/or utility companies.